bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 But HotSpot's ability to devirtualize depends on what it knows at that call site:
 - It can devirtualize if it knows the receiver's exact type (CHA-style certainty), or
-- if the receiver type profile at that bytecode location is strongly **monomorphic**, so it can emit "type guard → direct call / inline".
+- if the receiver type profile at that bytecode location is strongly monomorphic, so it can emit "type guard → direct call / inline".

 Here's the catch: **HotSpot type profiles attach to bytecode indices (BCIs) inside the callee**, not the caller.
 So the receiver type profile at `Objects.equals@11` is a blend of every place in the program that ends up calling `Objects.equals()`.